jsxlei/SCALEX/README.md

 	python setup.py install

 SCALEX is implemented in [Pytorch](https://pytorch.org/) framework.
-Running SCALEX on CUDA is recommended if available.
-Installation only requires a few minutes.
+SCALEX can be run on CPU devices, and running SCALEX on GPU devices if available is recommended.

 ## Quick Start